kvarak/dnd/docs/_Classes/alchemist.md

 While many "mad bombers" aren't actually mad, it takes a special kind of crazy to devote one's life to studying explosives.
 Most alchemists who specialize in this field are incorrigible pyromaniacs who take great pleasure in burning, blasting, and blowing things up.
 Mad bombers are always working to improve their bombs' effectiveness.

 ### Bonus Skills
-When you select this field of study at 2nd level, you gain 1 skill point to spend on Combat skills.
+When you select this field of study at 2nd level, you gain 1 additional skill point.

 ### Makeshift Bombs
 At 2nd level, the creation of bombs is so ingrained in your memory that you can do it in an instant.
 As long as you have alchemist’s supplies and a component pouch, you can create a makeshift bomb as an ***item action***.
 The bomb does not count against your daily limit of concoctions, only damages a single target on a hit and cannot be modified by any of your discoveries.